“You wanna battle me? Please. Battle me? Please. With your so called ‘flow’“

 Whereas VPN sacrifices some speed for stability, its user-friendliness, support, and extra features mean it can easily wear its opponent down in the long run.
 But even if we’re talking about online gaming, a more stable connection and better speeds are in favor of the VPN.
 If it’s torrenting and P2P, the situation is more or less the same, but VPNs are more convenient as they secure your whole connection, not only torrent downloads/uploads.
 For US-library Netflix and Hulu, VPN also has an advantage as it costs a lot to fight constant IP blocks, and VPNs are more suited to withstand prolonged battles.
 Also proxies will need to be configured to work on smart TVs and routers.

 So our advice is to save time trying to pick your own winner of this Proxy server vs VPN battle and just go for a VPN of your choice.
-When choose, please make sure you have these 9 main keys in mind.
 And if you want to save time looking for the best VPN – here is our comprehensive list of top VPN players.